Trust and privacy

 Open remove image metadata

-This route is honest about the mechanism: metadata removal happens because the browser re-renders the image into a new file, not because of a fake cloud scrubber.
+Metadata removal happens because the browser re-renders the image into a new file; the source is not scrubbed by a hidden cloud process.

 Open remove image metadata